giommazz/ProductPolytopesFW.jl/code/BPCGProduct/examples/README.md

 include("examples/compute_intersection_custom_full.jl")
 ```

-Notice that `Plots` is not installed in the `BPCGProduct` package because it is cumbersome, and we didn't want to ship our code with heavy dependencies.
+Notice that `Plots` is not installed in the `ProductPolytopesAFW` package because it is cumbersome, and we didn't want to ship our code with heavy dependencies.
 For some scripts in `/examples` to run, you should have `Plots` installed in your base `Julia` environment, so that the command `using Plots` at the top of, say, `examples/compute_intersection_custom_full.jl`, won't fail

 # Workflows